craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 Plugins may be installed a couple of ways depending on where the plugins are located:

-* Install a plugin from the Crafter CMS Marketplace
+* Install a plugin from the CrafterCMS Marketplace
 * Install a plugin in development from a Studio local folder

 After installing a site plugin, depending on the plugin you created, the site plugin will be be installed under the: